norma1guy/EmeRLd/README.md

 ## Extracting the RAM from Emulator

-- For emulator I make use of BizHawk https://github.com/TASEmulators/BizHawk and have modified the built to expose API for extracting pixel data and RAM depending on the memory domain.
+- For emulator I make use of BizHawk https://github.com/TASEmulators/BizHawk and have modified the build to expose API for extracting pixel data and RAM depending on the memory domain.

 - Built a **C module** for Lua to store the extracted data from emulator into **shared memory** for fast IPC.
 [Serial](/mmap.c) for the serial implementation of the module and [Parallel](/par_mmap.c) when running multiple environments.